Frequently Asked Questions

 What is TRIO Student Support Services?

 Student Support Services (SSS) is a federal TRIO program that offers services to help participants succeed in college and graduate on a timely basis.
-The services include free tutoring, academic advising, career development assistance, job shadowing and college success workshops and discussions.
+The services include free tutoring, academic advising, career development assistance and college success workshops and discussions.

 Can everyone participate?